MicheleCazzola/CI2024_lab1/README.md

 ## Repository overview
 The official notebook is [set-cover.ipynb](set-cover.ipynb), with a solution based on a single mutation tweak.
 A speed up has been performed to let instances run in about one minute each, at maximum.

 The notebook [strategies.ipynb](strategies.ipynb) contains some scripts with other strategies tried.
-They are in general much slower than the official solution (by a factor of 50), but they provide slightly better results in some cases, depending on the instance and, sometimes, on the problem data.
+They are in general much slower than the official solution, but they provide slightly better results in some cases, depending on the instance and, sometimes, on the problem data.

 ## Official solution
 The official solution has the following characteristics: